sdiehl/stephendiehl.com/posts/poll.md

 </p>

 #### Libraries

+> Which common ( non-web ) libraries do you feel are under represented or misunderstood?
+Be generous in your responses!

 The libraries section was admittedly a bit of a grab bag, there is no way to poll on all of Hackage so inevitably I had to chose an arbitrary sample of